menicgiulia/NetMedPy/README.md

 │   .gitignore
 │   environment.yml                                 // yml file to create conda enviorement
 │   README.md
+│   setup.py
 │
 ├───images                                          // directory with figures from paper │   └───OverviewPipeline.png                        // pipeline flowchart figure from paper │
-└───examples                                        // directory with working examples using the netmedpy pipeline │   │
+└───examples                                        // directory with working examples using the NetMedPy pipeline │   │
-│   ├───VitamindD                                   // directory with Vitamin D example using the netmedpy pipeline │   │    ├───Figures_v2.py                          // python script to recreate the figures from the paper
+│   ├───VitamindD                                   // directory with Vitamin D example using the NetMedPy pipeline │   │    ├───Figures_v2.py                          // python script to recreate the figures from the paper
-│   │    ├───VitD_pipeline.py                       // python script with Vitamin D example using the netmedpy pipeline
+│   │    ├───VitD_pipeline.py                       // python script with Vitamin D example using the NetMedPy pipeline
-│   │    ├───VitD_pipeline.ipynb                    // Jupyter notebook with Vitamin D example using the netmedpy pipeline
+│   │    ├───VitD_pipeline.ipynb                    // Jupyter notebook with Vitamin D example using the NetMedPy pipeline
 │   │    ├───data                                   // directory with pickle and csv files necessary to get the Vitamin D example working
 │   │    │    ├───Alias.csv
 │   │    │    ├───disease_genes.pkl